B.A., Lynchburg College

 A nationally known leader in business and paralegal education, and author of three textbooks, including Introduction to Law for Paralegals: A Critical Thinking Approach, Professor Currier is a frequent speaker at national and regional paralegal educator meetings.
 For eight years she served on the board of directors of the American Association of Paralegal Educators.
-Professor Currier also served as a member of the American Bar Association Standing Committee's Commission on Paralegals, and for five years served as chair.
+Professor Currier also served as a member of the American Bar Association Standing Committee’s Commission on Paralegals, and for five years served as chair.
 She has chaired many site visits across the country evaluating paralegal programs seeking initial ABA approval or re-approval.
 In 2007, she was elected to the executive committee of the International Assembly for Collegiate Business Education (IACBE), and in 2008 elected the Northeast regional representative to the IACBE board of directors.
-She also serves as the president of IACBE Region 1.
+She also served as the president of IACBE Region 1.

 B.A., Simmons College

 Dr. Fay advocated for first-time offenders through a pre-trial diversion program before earning a business degree.
 Her doctoral research focused on the employment relationship, specifically on the impact of nonprofit organizations’ social context on employees’ evaluation process.
 For the past 17 years, she has taught management and sociology, coordinated internships, mentored student entrepreneurs, and served as chair of the Division of Business and Law.